Nashville's 1st Diagonal Crosswalks for Pedestrian Safety go live on Broadway between 2nd and 5th Avenues North

 Nashville’s 1st diagonal crosswalks for pedestrian safety will allow crossing in every direction while cars have an all-red signal phase

-NASHVILLE, Tenn. – In an effort to improve the safety and experience of pedestrians, Metro Public Works is installing Nashville’s 1st “pedestrian scramble” diagonal crosswalks on Lower Broadway between 2nd and 5th Avenues North this week.
+In an effort to improve the safety and experience of pedestrians, Metro Public Works is installing Nashville’s first “pedestrian scramble” diagonal crosswalks on Lower Broadway between 2nd and 5th Avenues North this week.
 The safer intersection markings are being installed as part of continued efforts to support the vitality of Nashville’s Lower Broadway.

 Metro Public Works has worked in partnership with Metro Nashville Police Department, Nashville Downtown Partnership and the Nashville Convention and Visitors Corp during a pilot program on Lower Broadway to maximize the safety and experience of all users.
 This intersection is one of the county’s busiest, with high pedestrian volumes and 15,000 vehicles traveling through the area each day.